jdortiz/MalometerTDD/README.md

 ### Complete agent functionality (30 min) ###

+Test other logic of the model.

 1. Add tests and code for the picture logic.
 2. Add tests and code for the fetch requests.

 ### Create the other entities and their tests (30 min) ###

+Extend the tests to the FreakType entity.

 1. Create the FreakType entity and the subclass.
 2. Run the test to confirm that everything is fine.